 Now, we’re talking about very different settings here, Kurosawa influences on Star Wars notwithstanding.
 It does make a lot of sense for the much more complicated society of Rokugan to take a few more days to get through a short adventure than the fast-paced blaster fire of Star Wars.
 But the lack of time pressure, the open-ended sections of the adventure, and the potential for player characters to not be on the same page when it comes to their goals doubles-down on something I noted in the Beta review: this is kind of a deep-end game to throw someone new to roleplaying into.
 Now I’ve seen tons of newcomers to tabletop roleplaying get tossed into the deep end and thrive, with games that are even more challenging than L5R (like improv-heavy story games, for instance).
 I wouldn’t say anything to a newcomer to discourage them from taking the plunge.
 But I would put the GMs on notice: you’re probably going to have a bit more work to do, nudging players into how the setting’s society functions and what it expects of the characters.
 As always, that’ll come down to good communication between you and the players.
 Practice it and encourage it and everyone should have a good time.

-You can find the Legend of the Five Rings Roleplaying Beginner Game at your usual FLGS, retailers, or the Fantasy Flight Games site.
+You can find the Legend of the Five Rings Roleplaying Beginner Game at your usual FLGS, retailers, the Fantasy Flight Games site, and even in PDF form at DriveThruRPG.
 Hold to your honor, fight for glory, and start telling your own Legend of the Five Rings!

 Like what Cannibal Halfling Gaming is doing and want to help us bring games and gamers together?
 First, you can tell your friends about us!
 You could travel through one of our fine and elegantly crafted links to DriveThruRPG which, thanks to our Affiliate partnership with them, gets us funds to get more games to review!
 Finally, you can support us directly on Patreon, which lets us cover costs, pay our contributors, and save up for projects.
 Thanks for reading!